Evidence-based nursing: Evaluate outcomes

 The next step in the evidence-based practice process is to evaluate whether the treatment was effective in terms of patient outcomes.
 It is important to evaluate the outcomes in a real-world clinical setting to determine the impact of the evidence-based change on healthcare quality.

 Disseminate outcomes

 The last step is to share the information especially if positive outcomes are achieved.
 By sharing the results of evidence-based practice process, others may benefit.
 Some methods to disseminate the information include presentations at conferences, rounds within one's own institution, and journal publications.

 Qualitative research process

-One method of research for evidence-based practice in nursing is 'qualitative research': "The word implies a entity and meanings that are not experimentally examined or measured in terms of quantity, amount, frequency, or intensity."
+One method of research for evidence-based practice in nursing is 'qualitative research': The word implies an entity and meanings that are not experimentally examined or measured in terms of quantity, amount, frequency, or intensity.

 With qualitative research, researchers learn about patient experiences through discussions and interviews.
 The point of qualitative research is to provide beneficial descriptions that allow insight into patient experiences.